9 Feb 2015

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, candles, ceramic tiles, ceramic tableware and kitchenware, fasteners and ironing boards, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to France decreased by 3% to US$3.3 billion in the first eight months of 2014, while its imports from France slid by 20% to US$3.5 billion.
+- Hong Kong’s total exports to France decreased by 5% to US$4.6 billion in the first eleven months of 2014, while its imports from France slid by 11% to US$5.2 billion.

-- The total stock of French direct investment in Hong Kong amounted to US$7.5 billion (or HK$58.5 billion) as at the end of 2012.
+- The total stock of French direct investment in Hong Kong amounted to US$7.4 billion (or HK$57.1 billion) as at the end of 2013.

-- The French economy remains weak after seeing zero growth in the first and second quarters of 2014, accompanied by a high level of unemployment.
-In response, the French government has put forward a package of tax breaks financed by cuts in public spending.
-Against this backdrop, the French economy, helped further by continued monetary easing and a stronger demand from other EU countries, is forecast to see a 0.4% growth in 2014, but move on a faster track to expand at 1% in 2015.
+- The French economy remained weak in 2014, after levelling off in the first half of the year.
+To tackle the high level of unemployment, the French government has put forward a package of tax breaks financed by cuts in public spending.
+Against this backdrop, the French economy, helped further by continued monetary easing and therefore a weaker euro, is estimated to have edged up by 0.4% in 2014, but likely to move on a faster track to grow by 0.9% in 2015.

 Current Economic Situation